 BARBEDOUN

-Whilst working as a production assistant in a craft brewery in East London, I established a community based social-enterprise, in the form of a neo-diasporic pop-up bar, so as to situate a speculative series of grass-roots interventions, in the guise of installations, performances and exhibitions, some of which are documented below.
+Whilst working as a production assistant in a craft brewery in East London, Zahedi established a community based social-enterprise, in the form of a neo-diasporic pop-up bar.
+This social sculpture became a site through which he hosted a series of speculative grass-roots interventions, aiming to criticaly address ideas of togetherness and community in an age, and in a city, of rampant individuation.

 Collaborators: Jason Codrington, Xim Sum, Arsalan Isa, Samiya Rashid, Mariam Rashid, Ahmed Elshimi, Mohammed Elshimi, Fahad Khalid, Derkan Dogan, William Barylo, Square Root London, OOMK zine, Open School East, Ehsan Fathi, Abu Musa, Maida Hill Place, Imad Ahmed, Shopna Nessa, Palm II Clapton, Selma Ahmed, Salmana Ahmed, Meryem Meg, St Ethelburga’s centre, The River Gallery, Moustafa Hassan, Mohammed Rashid, Hyder Mohsin.